 Lunch bunch is offered every day of the week, immediately following the preschool class day and extends from 11:45am to 1:00pm.
 Students bring their own lunch and enjoy the social atmosphere of eating at school with their friends.
 Having extra unstructured play time is also an attractive feature!

-Discovery Time is a specialized hour from 1:00-2:00pm immediately following Lunch Bunch on Mondays and/or Wednesdays featuring monthly units designed to captivate our young audience through hands on/interactive activities.
+Discovery Time is a specialized hour from 1:00-2:00pm immediately following Lunch Bunch on all regular school days featuring monthly units designed to captivate our young audience through hands on/interactive activities.
 Topics include Super Science, Five Senses, All Things Art, Christmas Around the World, Space Exploration, Fitness Fun, Folklore and Fairy Tales, Save Our Planet/Earth Day/Science Fair, and Weather Wise.
+Only available for children in the 4s class or older.

-Early Birds is an opportunity for students to arrive to school prior to the start of their school day and is from 8:30 to 9:15.
+Early Birds is an opportunity for students to arrive to school prior to the start of their school day and is from 8:30 to 9:15am.
 This staff supervised time is unstructured with free play either on the playground (weather permitting) or indoors in room 307.
-Students must be enrolled in this option, however drop-ins will be accommodated if space is available.
+Students must be enrolled in this option; however, drop-ins will be accommodated if space is available.
 Early Birds is only available on days your child attends school.